qu8n/dotfiles/.rectangle/README.md

 This directory stores the config of Rectangle, an open-source window manager for MacOS.

-Manually export the config by going to Rectangle > Settings > Export and select this directory.
+Manually export the config by going to Rectangle > Preferences > Export and select this directory.